newchuyalong/libgdx-learning/Box2d.md

 ```

 We might get information about the bodies from the contact fixtures.
-Depending of the application design, the Entity class should be referenced in the Body or Fixture user data, so we can use it from the contact and make some changes (e.g. change the player health).
+Depending on the application design, the Entity class should be referenced in the Body or Fixture user data, so we can use it from the Contact and make some changes (e.g. change the player health).

 ## Code Snippets ##